Last Updated on: 27th September 2023, 08:29 pm

-Marek’s disease is considerably more common in chickens than parrots.
+Marek’s disease is more common in chickens than parrots.
 So, a parrot is only likely to contract this deadly sickness if it spends time with infected poultry.

 Newcastle disease is a life-threatening but rare disease that harms the respiratory tract and nervous system.
 All birds imported into the U.S. are legally tested for Newcastle disease.

 Chickens with Newcastle disease share the virus through their feces and saliva.
 The symptoms include respiratory distress, digestive upset, streaming from the eyes and nostrils, and loss of muscular control.

 A vaccine is available for Newcastle disease, so if you keep poultry, this should be administered to chickens.
 According to Developmental and Comparative Immunology, vaccination isn’t 100% effective but reduces the risk of transmission.